ddooley/ddooley.github.io/_pages/docs/data-properties.md

 <img src="/assets/images/docs/data_lee_object_property_ages.png">

-Rather than establish a `has age` data property, OBI expresses that [`age`](http://purl.obolibrary.org/obo/PATO_0000011) is a quality of our entity, and then focus on defining the semantics of it and its subclasses.
+Rather than establish a `has age` data property, OBI expresses that [`age`](http://purl.obolibrary.org/obo/PATO_0000011) is a quality of our entity, and then focuses on defining the semantics of it and its subclasses.
 However, there are some limitations of the `has ... value` data property that this diagram and the one below expose.

 <img align="right" src="/assets/images/docs/data_lee_data_properties.png">